fscbr/sdc_course/CarND-Vehicle-Detection/README.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Vehicle Detection Project**
+##Vehicle Detection Project##

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Note: for those first two steps don't forget to normalize features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use a trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run a pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
 [image1]: ./output_images/samples_cars_not_cars.png.png
-[image2]: ./output_images/hog_example.jpg
+[image2]: ./output_images/hog_example.png
-[image3]: ./output_images/96searchwindow.jpg
+[image3]: ./output_images/96searchwindow.png
 [image4]: ./output_images/sliding_window_testImages.jpg
 [image4]: ./output_images/sliding_window_video.jpg
 [image4]: ./output_images/sliding_window_heatmap.jpg